Dr Sophie Nedelec (nee Holles )

 I am a Royal Society Dorothy Hodgkin Fellow working on particle acceleration passive acoustic monitoring for mapping coral reefs.
 Broadly, I am interested in underwater sound, sensory ecology, human impacts on the environment and sustainability.
 Much of my work has focused on the impacts of anthropogenic noise on the reproduction and survival of fish.
-My current work is focussing on engaging with policy-makers and translating research into behavioural change.
+My current work is also focussing on engaging with policy-makers and translating research into behavioural change.

 2011-15 PhD: Impacts of anthropogenic noise on behaviour, development and fitness of fishes and invertebrates (University of Bristol and the École Pratique des Hautes Études)